 7.)
 Upper West Side

-If it’s some food you’re after, head over to Red Farm (at 2170 Broadway) for some of the most delicious Chinese cuisines outside of China. once here, try their super-Charged Dim Sum that is so yummy.
+If you’re after food, head over to Red Farm (at 2170 Broadway) for some of the most delicious Chinese cuisine outside of China.
+Once here, try their super-charged Dim Sum, which is so yummy.

-Afterwards, head to the Metropolitan Opera house if you fancy seeing one of the performances that make this venue so famous.
-Just make sure to book your tickets well in advance as tickets can sell out fast.
+Afterwards, head to the Metropolitan Opera House if you fancy seeing one of the performances that make this venue so famous.
+Just make sure to book your tickets well in advance, as they can sell out fast.

 If you’re something of an astrologist, then the Hayden Planetarium is a great space to discover the more galactic side to the city.
 That being said, if you prefer something a little more ‘down to earth’, pop into the American Museum of Natural History that’s right on the cusp of Central Park, too.